xapax/security/attacking_the_user.md

 # Attacking the user

-In this section we focus on vectors that use the software to attack the user.
+In this section we focus on vectors that attack the user.